How to Install a Bathroom Fan

 - Cut out the drywall or plaster with a drywall saw or reciprocating saw.
 Start your cut by drilling a hole in the drywall large enough to accept the saw blade.

 - If there is no attic or if the roof is inaccessible, use a stud sensor to locate a joist from the bathroom.
-Cut the opening from below.
-Use the fan enclosure as a template.
+Cut the opening from below, using the fan enclosure as a guide.

 - Cut or push back the insulation, leaving a 6-inch gap between the unit and insulation.

-- Cut pieces of a 2 x 4 to fit between the joists, blocking off the fan from the insulation, and attach lumber with screws.
+- Cut pieces of a 2 foot x 4 foot board to fit between the joists, blocking off the fan from the insulation.